Here’s what businesses should be thinking about

 Do you expect to benefit from Google’s coming Twitter integration?
 Let us know in the comments.

-We learned in February that Google and Twitter struck a new deal that will see Google indexing tweets in real time.
-Initial reports indicated that tweets would become visible in Google’s search results as soon as they’re posted, starting in the first half of this year.
-Now, we’ve got a more specific timeframe.
+In February, we learned that Google and Twitter made a new deal.
+This deal allows Google to index tweets in real-time.
+The tweets will show up in Google search results as soon as they are posted.
+Initially, we were told this would happen in the first half of this year.
+Now, we have a more specific timeline.

-In a conference call to discuss Twitter’s earnings, CEO Dick Costolo revealed that the integration will begin its roll-out next month.
-Given that April is just about over, that could potentially be as early as this week.
+During a conference call about Twitter’s earnings, CEO Dick Costolo said the integration will begin next month.
+Since April is almost over, it could start as early as this week.

 “I don’t have a specific date for you, but now I can at least give you a specific month,” said Costolo.
 “And that Google deal is all about…that relationship is about driving our total audience strategy.
 The goal is that people consume content and engage with that content whether they log in or not.”